6 Best Athlon Scopes [2024 Review]

 • Side focus knob is a little stiff at the beginning

-• Weak illumination at daylight
+• Weak illumination in daylight

 • No throw lever